cohere-ai/cohere-toolkit/README.md

 - `PYTHON_INTERPRETER_URL`: URL to the python interpreter container.
 Defaults to http://localhost:8080.
 - `TAVILY_API_KEY`: If you want to enable internet search, you will need to supply a Tavily API Key.
 Not required.
+- `E2B_API_KEY`: If you want to enable code interpreter backed by Jupyter server, terminal, filesystem, and network access for installing packages, you will need to supply an E2B API Key.
+Not required.

 </details>